liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 ### **SliceCreated**

-Fires when the LiveAware Desktop Recorder creates a slice.
+Fires when the Live Aware Desktop Recorder creates a slice.
+This event handler will run on a background thread.

 ```csharp
 public event EventHandler SliceCreated;